QuakeEngines/MHQuakeSpasm/README.md

  - Download the source code.
  - Build it.

-Github filters exclude the third-party libs and dlls you'll need to link and run, so I recommend you copy them over from another copy of the QuakeSpasm source.
+Github filters exclude the third-party .libs and .dlls you'll need to link and run, so I recommend you grab them from another copy of the QuakeSpasm source.
 These are located in the "Windows" folder of the source repository, and you should copy over everything aside from the "VisualStudio" folder.
 If you do copy the "VisualStudio" folder you'll break the project files.

 The SDL2 build should be used; the regular SDL build has been exercised very little, if at all, and I'll probably remove it from the project some time.